FTChinese/ftc-android-kotlin/README.md

 ## Payment

+### Test

+* To test Alipay/Wechat in production, use a test account on any of the release bundle;
+* To test Wechat OAuth in development, use releaseWechat.
+* In development environment on debugXXXX bundle, user any account you have on your local server.
+Wechat SDK could not be tested in such environment.
+It only works on a release bundle.

 ### Barrier

 If a non-logged-in, or non-subscribed user clicked a article behind paywall, a bottom sheet dialog is shown blocking the content.
 This dialog provides links to login or payment.